 Le Festival du Chocolat in Versoix on Lac Léman, Switzerland

-The annual chocolate festival in Versoix on Lake Geneva is a very popular family-friendly event.
+The annual chocolate festival (Festichoc) in Versoix on Lake Geneva is a very popular family-friendly event.
 Chocolate lovers from all over the Lac Léman region travel to this one-day event.
-The highlight of the festival is the exhibition, sale, and free sampling of high quality chocolate but workshops, shows, and festival food can also be enjoyed.
+The highlights of the festival are the exhibition, sale, and free sampling of high quality chocolate but workshops, shows, and festival food can also be enjoyed.

 In this Salon des Artisans – a large marquee tent – over twenty chocolatiers exhibit and sell chocolate ranging from simple (but exquisite) slabs to elaborately decorated chocolate statues.
 Most of the chocolatiers are from Geneva and the La Côte region but specialists from Valais ski resorts such as Crans Montana and Sierre may also be represented.